 For the Old Norse, every cold and harsh winter was brought on by Skaði, the beautiful but dangerous Jötunn (giant) who lives up in the mountains in a hall called Thrymheim — the thunder home.
-She was the goddess of winter, skiing, mountains, and bowhunting, and was as determined and unforgiving, as she was charming and skilful.
+Skaði was associated with winter, skiing, mountains, and bowhunting, and was as determined and unforgiving, as she was charming and skilful.

 Odin described her as “the shining bride of the gods”, and chose her as his wife after she had split up with her first husband Njörðr.
 And to top it all off, she is credited with poisoning the ever-scheming bad guy of Norse mythology; Loki.

-Let’s dive deeper into the mysterious and powerful saga of Skaði; the gitant skiing mountain-huntress who brings about winter.
+Let’s dive deeper into the mysterious and powerful saga of Skaði; the giant skiing mountain-huntress who brings about winter.

 - How Skaði is Described in the Traditional Norse Sources